FOR SCHOLARS

 Dr. Sachchidanand Sahai of Apsara Authority gave me invaluable advice.
 “Question everything you read about Angkor.”
 There is so much misinformation out there that I put a section in Through the Eyes of a Queen entitled, Angkor Unscrambled (pages 183 - 191).
 And my advice?
 Never quote another scholar until you’re sure that he was right - your reputation depends on it.

 If you’re using a Sanskrit word, you must spell it correctly.
 For example, pidhāna – “covering”.
 There are two “P”s in Sanskrit, two “I”s, four “D”s, two “A”s and four “N”s.
 If you don’t spell the word correctly, no one is going to take your work seriously.
-And if you don’t give the correct meaning (with a footnote or other reference), or don’t give the meaning at all, you’ll have even less credability.
-Spell the word in Devanāgarī as well as in the Roman alphabet; there are on-line dictionaries on the Internet – you can cut and paste the Devanāgarī spelling, and even change the font size.
+And if you don’t give the correct meaning (with a footnote or other reference), or don’t give the meaning at all, you’ll have even less credibility.
+Spell the word in Devanāgarī as well as in the Roman alphabet; there are on-line dictionaries on the Internet – you can cut and paste the Devanāgarī spelling, and even change the font.

 If you’re trying to trace the origin of a loan word in modern Khmer, if it came in through Hinduism or Mahayana Buddhism, look for a Sanskrit word.
 But if it came in through Theravada Buddhism, look for a Pali word.
 Be sure you check the Chuon Nath dictionary; the librarian at any of Siem Reap’s three academic libraries can help you.
 For how to locate these libraries, see page 203 of Through the Eyes of a Queen.